tc39/notes/es7/2016-05/may-24.md

 In order to be able to talk about a bit pattern of NaN in a reliable way we need to know where canonicalization.
 Canonicalization is a chaotic operation.
 In order to reliably predict the bit pattern of a NaN, we need to know all the places we can go from a known bit pattern to an unknown bit pattern.

-YK: If you would like to assert that if you write a NaN and want to read the same NaN back…?
+YK: If you would like to assert that if you write a NaN and want to read the same NaN back...?

 DH: Every place where data is transferred through the semantics you have a source and a sink, anywhere where data is flowing, if you have an input that is a bit pattern and there are one or more outputs or ways to read the outputs the output operations need to know you have the same bit pattern as input.